programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 3\.
 In the "Search services and marketplace" box, type Computer Vision and search.
 When the search results open, click "Create" under the heading "Computer Vision".

 4\.
 Click "Start with an Azure free trial".
+(If your account is not eligible for an Azure free trial you will have to use pay-as-you-go pricing.
+With pay-as-you-go pricing there is still a free level of consumption, if it has not been spent already.)

 5\.
 Input a telephone number to verify your identity.